 Ginkgo Biloba – Is claimed to be a living fossil tree that has undergone very little evolutionary change.
 Ginkgo Biloba was discovered to be effective in treating cognitive issues in Alzheimers Disease.
 The JAMA Neurology research paper also concluded the ingredient could be free from causing adverse effects on most patients.

 Acetyl L-Carnitine – According to a research article in the journal Neurology, ALC is widely used to treat a number of neurodegenerative diseases such as including Alzheimer’s disease and dementia.
 ALC was discovered to have significant benefits on dementia patients who also suffered from vascular cognitive impairment (VCI).

 A: As per the instructions given by the manufacturer, take one pill every morning with a full glass of water.

-A: There are no restrictions issued from the manufacturer.
-However, it's always wise to get the views of your doctor or pharmacist if you have any serious health complications.
+A: There are no restrictions issued by the manufacturer.
+However, it’s always wise to get the views of your doctor or pharmacist if you have any serious health complications.

 A: Manufacturers of this product offer a 60-day money-back guarantee.
 This is less shipping and handling fees.

 |Limitless NZT-48||$36.95||L-Arginine, L-Theanine, Rhodiola Rosea, Acetyl L-Carnitine, Acetyl L-Tyrosine, D-Ribose, Rye Extract, L-Glutamine|